-The supporting processes on which qualifying habitats/species rely is unlikely to be adversely affected by excess nitrogen pollution in the marine environment in the short term, however, the capacity constraint at Peel Common means it is not possible to rule out the potential for adverse effects later in the plan period.
+The supporting processes on which qualifying habitats/species rely will not be adversely affected by excess nitrogen pollution in the marine environment in the short term, however, the capacity constraint at Peel Common means it is not possible to rule out the potential for adverse effects later in the plan period.
 Incorporated mitigation measures are considered adequate to avoid the risk of adverse effects occurring.

-Construction pollution and noise are unlikely to affect the processes supporting tern foraging habitats.
+Construction pollution and noise will not affect the processes supporting tern foraging habitats.